 My Plant-Based Journey

-While a plant-based diet is about food, a plant-based, eco-friendly lifestyle is about so much more – it’s about healthy, sustainable and compassionate living.
+While a plant-based diet is about food, a plant-based, eco-friendly lifestyle is about so much more – it’s about healthy, compassionate and sustainable living.
 I'm constantly learning and growing in this lifestyle, and it's a joyful journey!

-I became plant-based in 2019 for health reasons.
-While on vacation, I read the book The Whole Foods Diet by John Mackey and Dr. Alona Pulde and Dr. Matthew Lederman.
+In 2019 I became Whole-Food Plant-Based (WFPB) to eat healthier.
+While on vacation that year, I read the book The Whole Foods Diet by John Mackey and Dr. Alona Pulde and Dr. Matthew Lederman.
 I was shocked to learn how bad meat, dairy and eggs are for our health - they're literally killing us - so we made the switch the very next week!
 Our family ditched dairy and eggs and went fully plant-based July 7th, 2019.

-I continue to research and learn.
+I continued to research and learn.
 Learning what I now know about the impact of animal agriculture on the environment and the horrors of our treatment of non-human animals, strengthened my resolve - we were not only going be a healthier family, we were doing the absolute best thing we could do for the environment, and living compassionately and not harming other sentient beings.
 I am now an ethical vegan.
 It's been totally easy.
 We all feel so good about our decision, and only wish our eyes had been opened sooner.
-I don't even desire those foods any more ... in fact, the thought of them repulses me.
-It's easy to pass on the pus in dairy products, especially after seeing the horrors of the dairy industry.
+I don't even desire those foods any more ... in fact, the thought of them repulses me, and breaks my heart.

 The biggest challenge for me was learning what to cook.
 Meal Planners were a huge help!
 I've used various meal planners, including the one in the Whole Foods Diet book, and several online meal plans: Forks Over Knives, Plant-Strong Engine2, Rich Roll's Meal Plan and Clean Food Dirty Girl.
 I've amassed countless recipes and we are enjoying eating a much larger variety of foods now, and more delicious foods, than we ever did.